pulumi/docs/content/docs/guides/crosswalk/aws/eks.md

 placing them in the `aws-auth` ConfigMap for your cluster automatically.
 Pulumi also lets you configure Kubernetes objects, so that can also then create the RBAC cluster role bindings in your cluster to tie everything together.

-For a complete example of this in action, please see [Simplifying Kubernetes RBAC in Amazon EKS]({{< relref "simplify-kubernetes-rbac-in-amazon-eks-with-open-source-pulumi-packages" >}}).
+For a complete example of this in action, see [Simplifying Kubernetes RBAC in Amazon EKS]({{< relref "simplify-kubernetes-rbac-in-amazon-eks-with-open-source-pulumi-packages" >}}).

 ## Deploying Kubernetes Apps to Your EKS Cluster

 Pulumi supports the entire Kubernetes object model in the [@pulumi/kubernetes]({{< relref "/docs/reference/pkg/nodejs/pulumi/kubernetes" >}}) package.
-For more information on these object types, including Deployments, Services, and Pods, please see [Understanding Kubernetes Objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/).
+For more information on these object types, including Deployments, Services, and Pods, see [Understanding Kubernetes Objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/).

 With Pulumi, you describe your desired Kubernetes configuration, and `pulumi up` will diff between the current